MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Export-AzureVM.md

 ## PARAMETERS

 ### -ServiceName
-Specifies the name of the azure_2 service that hosts the virtual machine.
+Specifies the name of the Azure service that hosts the virtual machine.

 ```yaml
 Type: String